-reception, the bridesmaid reveals that she and the best man had drunken fling the night before the wedding.
+Most good stories are very heavily influenced by their settings.
+Consider this simple story setup.
+A young couple has just gotten married.
+At the reception, the bridesmaid reveals that the bride and the best man had a drunken fling the night before the wedding.
 As they head off on their honeymoon together, the bride and the groom must work through this crisis or their marriage will end before it has truly even begun.

-Setting #1: 2008.
-The wedding took place at a posh hotel in Chicago, The bride and groom now face a long plane ride to Hawaii, where they have secured a small villa right on the beach.
-While they are in Hawaii they are scheduled to attend a luau, an island tour and snorkeling in a private lagoon.
+It’s 2008.
+The wedding took place at a posh hotel in Chicago, The bride and groom now face a long plane ride to Hawaii, where they have rented a small villa right on the beach.
+While they are in Hawaii they are scheduled to attend a luau, an island tour, and snorkeling in a private lagoon.

-Setting #2: 1988.
-The couple were married at a Las Vegas chapel by an Elvis impersonator.
+It’s 1988.
+The couple was married at a Las Vegas chapel by an Elvis impersonator.
 The reception was held at the Circus Circus hotel buffet, which is the hotel they will be staying at, surrounded by their family and friends, for the next several days.
 They have tickets to see Rich Little and have booked a helicopter tour of the Las Vegas Strip.

-Setting #3: 1954.
-Rural Virginia.
-The couple were married in a large church wedding with the reception at the Elk’s Lodge.
-For their honeymoon they are driving down to a small motel in Myrtle Beach, South Carolina.
-Their car is a ten-year old Cadillac.
+It’s 1958 in rural Virginia.
+The couple was married in a large church wedding with the reception at the Elk’s Lodge.
+For their honeymoon, they are driving down to a small motel in Myrtle Beach, South Carolina. beyond the destination, they haven’t planned ahead, and the weather is turning bad.
+Their car is an aging Cadillac.

-Obviously these are rudimentary setting details, but I think you can get an idea that the three different settings lend themselves to dramatically different effects.
+Obviously, these are rudimentary setting details, but I think you can get an idea that the three different settings lend themselves to dramatically different effects.
 A posh villa in Hawaii will influence the characters much differently than a garish casino or a small-town motel.
-The morals and general atmosphere of the 1950s, the 1980s and the 2000s are very different.
-The economics of the three settings are also dramatically different.
-The feeling of being surrounded by family or being isolated during a crisis has influences the characters.
+The morals and general atmosphere of the 1950s, the 1980s, and the 2000s are very different.
+The economics of the three settings are also different.
+The feeling of being surrounded by family or being isolated during a crisis will influence the characters.

 The setting can either have a weak or a strong influence on the plot and the themes of a story, depending on how the writer uses it.
 Here are a few ideas for choosing your settings: